pixbi/style-guidelines/nodejs.md

 * *Prefer pure functions*.
 Corollary to avoiding global states.
 Functions which produce effect as output (e.g. `Math.random`) are fine, just not side-effects (e.g. `this.a = 1`).
 * *Avoid prototypes*.
 Corollary to preferring pure functions.
+Object-oriented programming is necessary only when programming in an environment without access to closure and a strong type system (if inheritance is needed).
 * *Prefer module pattern*.
 Corollary to avoiding prototypes.
 The module pattern is superior to the prototype/object patterns because states are enclosed lexically via closure rather than dynamically.
 * *Prefer simple modules*.
 Corollary to preferring using module patterns.
 When you have a module that creates sub-modules inside it, it may be a sign of troubles to come.
+* *Avoid `new` and `this`*. `new` and `this` are used in combination with prototypes.
+Do *NOT* use it.
+This is the classic trade-off between maintainability and performance as prototype objects are *generally* faster in newer engines due to hidden classes.
+Avoid the temptation to use it!
 * *ALWAYS use semicolons*.
 Never rely on automatic semicolon insertion.
 It will break your mind.